Skip to main content

 Earn your master's in Social Work from a top-ranked accredited M.S.W. program.

-Make a meaningful impact in individuals' lives and communities with UND’s Master of Social Work (M.S.W.).
-This CSWE-accredited program prepares you for clinical, policy, and leadership roles in social work, which are offered in online and on-campus formats for maximum flexibility.
+Make a meaningful impact in people’s lives and communities with UND’s CSWE-accredited Master of Social Work (M.S.W.).
+The program prepares you for clinical, policy, and leadership roles through flexible online or on-campus formats, with two specialization tracks, and a Generalist Curriculum for students without a B.S.W.

 Program type: